-To the Board of Directors and Stockholders of priceline.com Incorporated Norwalk, Connecticut by the Committee of Sponsoring Organizations of the Treadway Commission.
+We have audited the internal control over financial reporting of The Priceline Group Inc. (formerly known as priceline.com Incorporated) and subsidiaries (the "Company") as of December 31, 2014, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
 The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in "Management's Report on Internal Control Over Financial Reporting" appearing in Item 9A.
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.